denten-books/plain-text/main.md

 [^ln-char]: There are many caveats here, to be explored later.
 Follow along with excercises related to the discussion in the Technical Appendix.

 Recent theory challenges the conceptual boundaries between humans and machines in a concerted way.
 Perhaps, such boundaries were never that clearly articulated in the first place.
 It is also likely that other modalities of being are possible on the spectrum between human and machine, or human and complex system.
-We will have a chance to explore these possibilities in Part II of the book.
+We will have a chance to explore these possibilities in second half of the book.
 For now, I ask that the reader simply rely on the colloquial, pre-theoretical understanding of both person and instrument.
-However intertwined the hand and the hammer can be, there is a way in which even a child can separate one from the other.
+However intertwined the hand and the hammer can be, there is an intuitive way in which a child can separate one from the other.
 There is a deep-rooted instinct at work in that distinction, one that cannot and should not be dismissed as mere naivete.
-The concept of a human is in itself a powerful theoretical construct, and, as I will argue later, one necessary, not only for the understanding of key concepts in computer science, but also in articulating an ethics of computation.
+The concept of a human is in itself a powerful theoretical construct, and, as I will argue later, one necessary, not only for the understanding of key concepts in literary theory and computer science, but also in articulating an ethics of critical computation.

-But before we can get there, we need to gain clarity on the key terms of the conversation.
-Too often anxiety about algorithmic thinking, data, and digitization is fueled by simplistic and downright misguided ideas about the underlying technologies.
-Part I of this book is dedicated to building a critical vocabulary that goes hand-in-hand with digital literacy.
-Those with an engineering background will be introduced to an intellectual history of ideas that guide practice.
-And those readers interested in "theory," will gain a measure of technical competency required for higher-level thinking (opinion-formation and decision-making) about the subject.
+Lotman: "the material embodiment of a semiotic system." limited, hierarchical, and structured [^@lotman].
+Barthes:
+Derrida: "Everything is a text" [^@caputo].
+TEI people: A text is an "ordered hierarchy of content objects" [^@derose].

 Textuality is encoded.
 How it encoded matters, because that decides who gets to decode.